 Effects of Taking Hydrocodone

-Tolerance is a relatively common effect of taking any drug or medication for a significant period of time.
-As one takes the drug over a lengthy period, the body becomes habituated to the effects of the drug, and the person will require a higher dose of the drug to achieve the same effect that was achieved at lower doses.
-Tolerance can be a significant problem when individuals are taking drugs that have serious risks associated with their use.
+Tolerance is a relatively common effect of taking any opioid drug or medication for a significant period of time.
+As one takes the drug over a lengthy period, the body becomes habituated to the effects of the drug, at which point the person may require a higher dose of the drug to achieve the same effect that was achieved at lower doses.

-Physical withdrawal occurs with only certain types of substances.
-This is a result of the body learning to operate efficiently only when the drug is in the system.
+When opioid dependence develops to a drug like hydrocodone, people are at risk of experiencing an acute opioid withdrawal syndrome when use of the drug slows or stops.
 When the drug is stopped and the levels of the drug in the system begin to decline, the body loses its sense of homeostasis or balance.
-There are disruptions in the levels of hormones, neurotransmitters, and other important substances that are experienced when the individual stops taking the drug.
-Severe physical withdrawal symptoms occur for drugs like alcohol, opioid medications, benzodiazepines, and a few others.
+There are disruptions to the neurochemical balance achieved after consistent drug use that may be experienced when the individual stops taking the drug.

 Withdrawal from Hydrocodone